MetExplore/dexom-python/README.md

 By default, imat uses the `create_new_partial_variables` function.
 In this version, binary flux indicator variables are created for each reaction with a non-zero weight.
 In the full-DEXOM implementation, binary flux indicator variables are created for every reaction in the model.
 This does not change the result of the imat function, but can be used for the enumeration methods below.

+There is additionally a  `parsimonious_imat` function, which first maximizes the original iMAT objective, then minimizes the absolute sum of all reaction fluxes, thus producing a parsimonious flux distribution.

 ### enum_functions